 Let’s take a look at the IRS’ evolving stance on cryptocurrencies over the past seven years and where things may be headed in the future.

-A Brief History of Crypto Taxes and Accounting
+A Brief History of Crypto Taxes

 The IRS has been actively looking into cryptocurrencies since at least 2014 when it issued its first notice.
 Since then, the agency has become increasingly persistent in its efforts to encourage taxpayers to report their crypto holdings, as well as increasingly aggressive in prosecuting those that intentionally fail to report crypto gains.